VTickner/odin-rock-paper-scissors/Plan.md

 - Output whether player won or lost round.
 - Output player and computer scores.
 - At end of game output whether player won or lost overall.
+- Input via prompt required from player, to find out whether they want to play another game.